sl1pstream/generic-youtube-video-downloader/README.md

 5. **Continue with the Linux instructions above**

+### Other Linux Distros
+Install `boxbuddy` and set up an Arch Linux environment, and install the prerequisites (see "Required Software" above).

 ### About Selecting Video Quality
 - **Single Video, Clip:** Some videos have less qualities available to download vs stream.
 HD options will still be available
 - **Playlist, Channel, Custom:**